About Bowling Green, KY

 - The NCM Motorsports Park was named as the 2014 Outstanding Facility of the Year (the track opened in August 2014!) by the Race Track Business Conference

-- The Historic Railpark & Train Museum received a 2015 TripAdvisor® Certificate of Excellence for consistently receiving great traveler reviews
+- The Historic Railpark & Train Museum has been recognized numerous times with a TripAdvisor® Certificate of Excellence for consistently receiving great traveler reviews

-- Beech Bend Amusement Park was chosen as one of the Top 5 Friendliest Parks and its Kentucky Rumbler one of the Top 20 Best Wooden Roller Coasters by Amusement Today readers from 2007-2011
+- Beech Bend Amusement Park is consistently recognized as one of the Top 5 Friendliest Parks and its Kentucky Rumbler is one of the Top 20 Best Wooden Roller Coasters by Amusement Today readers

 - The Professional Disc Golf Association rated Kereiakes Park Disc Golf Course a National Top 25 Disc Golf Course